Unchurched Belt

-The Unchurched Belt is a region of the US that has low rates of religious participation.
-The term derives from Bible Belt and the idea of the unchurched.
+The Unchurched Belt is a fluid socio-geographic region of the Western United States characterized by relatively low rates of active religious, namely Christian, participation.
+The term Unchurched Belt is an informal designation primarily used in the context of the anthropological and sociological studies of American religion, American religious demographics, and American Christianity to describe areas with low church attendance, particularly within established and traditional Christian denominations.

+The term derives from "Bible Belt" and the concept of the unchurched, the latter referring to populations of Christians whose adherence to and practice of the religion does not include regular attendance in church congregations or parishes or at church worship services.
 The belt was originally found in the West and Northwestern United States, but has moved over the decades.
 The term was first applied to the West Coast of the United States in 1985 by Rodney Stark and William Sims Bainbridge, who found that California, Oregon, and Washington had the lowest church membership rates in the U.S. in 1971, and that there was little change in this pattern between 1971 and 1980.
 Since 1980, however, California's church membership rate has increased; in 2000, the state had a higher percentage of church members than several states in the Northeast and Midwest.
 Some religious groups are undercounted in surveys of religious membership.

 2000

 As of 2000, the five states reported to have the lowest rate of religious adherence in the United States were Oregon, Washington, Alaska, Nevada, and West Virginia.
 Although West Virginia was reported to have a low rate of religious adherence, it was above the national average rate of church attendance.
 Sociologist Samuel S. Hill, comparing data from the North American Religion Atlas and the American Religious Identity Survey, concluded that a "disproportionately large number of West Virginians" were not counted.
 In 2006, Gallup reported that the lowest rates of church attendance among the 48 contiguous states were in Nevada and the New England states of Connecticut, New Hampshire, Vermont, Rhode Island, Massachusetts, and Maine.
 Church attendance in the western states of Oregon, Washington, and California was only slightly higher.
 A 2008 Gallup poll comparing belief in God among U.S. regions found that only 59% of residents in the Western United States believe in God, compared to 80% in the East, 83% in the Midwest, and 86% in the South.